Morning: ZSL London Zoo

 Evening: Family Dinner in Marylebone

 There are many family-friendly restaurants where you can enjoy dinner in Marylebone.
 The Real Greek serves up delicious Mediterranean food that both adults and children will love.
 The kids' menu features tasty skewers of meat, burgers or a meze selection.
-Or there's a Giraffe restaurant in the area which is a great place to go with kids.
-The menu has mini mains including burgers, salmon fingers and pasta, and young diners are given crayons and puzzles to keep them amused.
+Or there's a Zizzi in the area, which is a great place to go with kids.
+It has a special bambini kids menu with a great selection of mini pastas and mini pizzas, and even a tiny pomodoro pasta and dough stick.